 - E.O.
-12959, the ban on U.S. trade with and investment in Iran - E.O.
-13224 sanctioning terrorism entities (not specific to Iran) - E.O.
-13382 sanctioning entities for proliferation (not specific to Iran) - the Iran-Iraq Arms Non-Proliferation Act that sanctions foreign firms that sell arms and weapons of mass destruction-related technology to Iran - the Iran-North Korea-Syria Non-Proliferation Act (INKSNA)49 - the section of ISA that sanctions provision to Iran of WMD-and arms related technology to Iran - the Executive Orders that sanction Iran's interference in Iraq (E.O.
+12959, the ban on U.S. trade with and investment in Iran; - E.O.
+13224 sanctioning terrorism entities (not specific to Iran); - E.O.
+13382 sanctioning entities for proliferation (not specific to Iran); - the Iran-Iraq Arms Non-Proliferation Act that sanctions foreign firms that sell arms and weapons of mass destruction-related technology to Iran; - the Iran-North Korea-Syria Non-Proliferation Act (INKSNA); - the section of ISA that sanctions provision to Iran of WMD-and arms related technology to Iran; - the Executive Orders that sanction Iran's interference in Iraq (E.O.
 13438) and assistance to repression by the Assad regime in Syria (E.O.
-13572) - Executive Orders (E.O.
-13606 and 13628) and the provisions of CISADA, ITRSHRA, and IFCA that pertain to human rights or democratic change in Iran.
+13572); - Executive Orders (E.O.
+13606 and 13628) and the provisions of CISADA, ITRSHRA, and IFCA that pertain to human rights or democratic change in Iran; - the IRGC, military, proliferation-related, and human rights- and terrorism-related entities were not "de-listed" from sanctions; - all sanctions triggered by Iran's designation as a state sponsor of terrorism remain in place, and the JCPOA does not commit the United States to revoke Iran's placement on the terrorism list; and - Treasury Department regulations barring Iran from access to the U.S. financial system remain in place.
+Foreign banks can pay Iran in dollars out of their existing dollar supply, and Treasury revised its guidance in October 2016 to stress that such transactions are permitted.